garypretty/botframework/README.md

             if (!messageHandled)
             {
-                await context.PostAsync("I’m not sure what you want");
+                await context.PostAsync("Iâ€™m not sure what you want");
             }

             context.Wait(MessageReceived);